Devinder-Singh/shopfront-apps-auto/readme.md

 # SF Apps automation repo

 This repo serves primarily to automate the ui for Shopfront Apps on android and ios.
-There is also a template for other devisions to start implementing their own app automation
+There is also a template for other divisions to start implementing their own app automation

 ### Features: